-- 2. Newly developed properties owned by FCHA or a FCHA entity that contain a mix of units, some subsidized by project-based vouchers and others subsidized by public housing operating funds, shall maintain one waiting list.
-Applicants shall be assigned to units suitable for their family sizes and disability needs without regard to subsidy type. - 3.
-Every application file for admission to low rent housing shall include the date and time of application, applicant's race2 and ethnicity; eligibility determination; when eligible, the apartment size(s) for which eligible; preference, if any; and the date, location, identification, and circumstances of each vacancy offered and accepted or refused. - 4.
-All waiting lists will be updated at least annually by contacting each applicant and inquiring: - a.
-Whether they wish to remain on the waiting list; and - b.
-Whether any information about income, assets, preferences or family composition has changed since they applied. - 5.
-The following information will be verified according to HUD's regulatory requirements at 24 CFR part 5 and FCHA's Procedure on Verification, to determine qualification for admission to FCHA's housing: 24 CFR § 960.259 - Family composition, demographics and type (Elderly/Disabled//Non-elderly) - b.
+- The following information will be verified according to HUD's regulatory requirements at 24 CFR part 5 and FCHA's Procedure on Verification, to determine qualification for admission to FCHA's housing: 24 CFR § 960.259 - a.
+Family composition, demographics and type (Elderly/Disabled//Non-elderly) - b.
 Annual Income - c.
 Assets and Asset Income - d.
 Deductions from Income - e.
 Preferences - f.
 Social Security Numbers of all Family Members - g.
 Applicant Screening Information (including tenant and criminal history) - h.
-Citizenship or immigration status - 6.
-Enterprise Income Verification (using Federal databases) or third party written information that is mailed, faxed or transmitted electronically between FCHA and the verification source are the required form of documentation to be used after admission.
+Citizenship or immigration status - Enterprise Income Verification (using Federal databases) or third party written information that is mailed, faxed or transmitted electronically between FCHA and the verification source are the required forms of documentation to be used after admission.
 Any other form of verification requires a note to the file explaining its use.
 24 CFR § 960.259 - 7.
-Individuals applying for admission must submit an application or pre-application, or, if they are a person with a disability, may submit an application by mail or in person. - 8.
-If an applicant needs assistance in completing any aspect of the application process because of a disability, FCHA will assist the applicant as needed to ensure equal access to FCHA's programs. - 9.
-Applicants providing false information regarding Family Income, composition, preferences or other circumstances affecting their eligibility or rent level will be rejected.
+Individuals applying for admission must submit an application or pre-application on line, or, if they are a person with a disability, may submit an application by mail or in person. - 8.
+If an applicant needs assistance in completing any aspect of the application process because of a disability, FCHA will assist the applicant as needed to ensure equal access to FCHA's programs. - Applicants providing false information regarding Family Income, composition, preferences or other circumstances affecting their eligibility or rent level will be rejected.
 If the Applicant has been assigned a unit, the lease will be terminated and FCHA will pursue all lawful civil claims and criminal actions, including the recoupment of back rent. - 10.
 If an applicant's preference status changes while on the waiting list, the applicant's position on the list will be adjusted to reflect their current status. - 11.
 If the head of an applicant household dies while the family is on the waiting list, and the family includes another adult, FCHA will change the application to make the other adult the new applicant so long as the family reports the death within 30 days and requests that another adult family member be named the head. - 12.
-Applicants whose family size or composition changes while on the waiting list will be able to change their applications in accordance with the following policy:
+Applicants whose family size or composition changes while on the waiting list will be able to change their applications in accordance with the following policy: - a.
+Children who have been added to the family through birth adoption or court awarded custody to people already listed on the application will be added,